Super-stability in the Student-Project Allocation Problem with Ties: An IP model for super-stability in SPA-ST

-\paragraph{\textbf{Type (ii)}.} First, we create a binary variable $\eta_{k}$ in $J$ such that $\eta_{k}$ corresponds to the case when $l_k$ is full in $M$.
+\paragraph{\textbf{Type (ii)}. } We create a binary variable $\eta_{k}$ in $J$ such that if $l_k$ is full in $M$ then $\eta_{k} = 1$.
 We enforce this condition by imposing the following constraint.

-If $l_k$ is full in $M$ then the RHS of \eqref{ineq:lecturerfullconstraint} is at least $1$, and this implies that $\eta_k = 1$.
-Otherwise, $\eta_k$ is not constrained.
-Next, we create a binary variable $\delta_{i,k}$ in $J$ that corresponds to the case when either $s_i \in M(l_k)$, or $l_k$ prefers $s_i$ to a worst student in $M(l_k)$ or is indifferent between them.
+If $l_k$ is full in $M$ then the RHS of Constraint \eqref{ineq:spa-st-ip-lecturerfull} is at least $1$ and this implies that $\eta_k = 1$, otherwise $\eta_k$ is not constrained.
+Next, we create a binary variable $\delta_{i,k}$ in $J$ such that if $s_i \in M(l_k)$, or $l_k$ prefers $s_i$ to a worst student in $M(l_k)$ or is indifferent between them, then $\delta_{i,k} = 1$.
 We enforce this condition by imposing the following constraint.

-Note that if either $s_i \in M(l_k)$, or $l_k$ prefers $s_i$ to a worst student in $M(l_k)$ or is indifferent between them, then the RHS of \eqref{ineq:lecturerfulleitherstudentconstraint} is at least 1, and this implies that $\delta_{i,k} = 1$.
-Otherwise, $\delta_{i,k}$ is not constrained.
+Note that if $s_i \in M(l_k)$ or $l_k$ prefers $s_i$ to a worst student in $M(l_k)$ or $l_k$ is indifferent between them, then the RHS of Constraint \eqref{ineq:spa-st-ip-lecturerfull-student} is at least 1 and this implies that $\delta_{i,k} = 1$, otherwise $\delta_{i,k}$ is not constrained.
 The following constraint ensures that $(s_i, p_j)$ does not form a type (ii) blocking pair for $M$.

-\paragraph{\textbf{Type (iii)}.} Next we create a binary variable $\gamma_{j}$ in $J$ such that $\gamma_{j}$ corresponds to the case when $p_j$ is full in $M$.
+\paragraph{\textbf{Type (iii)}. } Next we create a binary variable $\gamma_{j}$ in $J$ such that if $p_j$ is full in $M$ then $\gamma_{j} = 1$.
 We enforce this condition by imposing the following constraint.